 - Implement storm water best management practices to control sediment runoff and promote vegetation growth.

 - Property owners receive a certification that verifies the lot is clean and eligible to receive a building permit.

 Private Cleanups: Property owners who do not qualify for, or who choose not to participate in, the state program should consult their local officials for information on contractor requirements and cleanup standards.

 Resources for Homeowners

-CalRecycle has been involved in past cleanup efforts for several large wildfires and has prepared the resources and guidance below to help local governments with wildfire debris management and disposal, household hazardous waste collection and storage, and ash cleanup and disposal.
+CalRecycle has been involved in past cleanup efforts for several large wildfires and has prepared the resources and guidance below to help residents and local governments with wildfire debris management and disposal, household hazardous waste collection and storage, and debris/ash cleanup and disposal.

 - California Environmental Protection Agency (CalEPA): Fire Response and Recovery

 - California Department of Toxic Substance Control (DTSC): Wildfire Household Hazardous Waste Removal